Mannorð: Summary

 The novel closes with Starkaður going out with Almar's friends and making the most of a chance meeting with Ása, before moving to New York, rebuilding his family relationships, burning the diaries recounting Almar's transition, and settling down to finish one of Almar's unfinished works.

 Critical reception

 The novel got a positive reception among critics.
-Arnar Eggert Thoroddsen from SunnudagsMogginn noted that the “incredible scenario… dances at the boundaries of science fiction and James Bond's film”.
-Alaric Hall, reviewing the novel, says that it is “particularly interesting… for the way it uses medieval intertexts to handle another common aspect of post-Crash writing: almost all literary post-Crash novels also take pains to situate Iceland in relation to the developing world, often specifically the Islamic world”.
+Arnar Eggert Thoroddsen from SunnudagsMogginn noted that the "incredible scenario… dances at the boundaries of science fiction and James Bond's film".
+Alaric Hall, reviewing the novel, says that it is "particularly interesting… for the way it uses medieval intertexts to handle another common aspect of post-Crash writing: almost all literary post-Crash novels also take pains to situate Iceland in relation to the developing world, often specifically the Islamic world".
+He saw the work as unusual among Icelandic financial-crisis novels for exploring "how, once Iceland joined the global financial machine, and contrary to its habitual self-image as a newly independent, plucky post-colonial underdog, it took on a significant new role in a neo-colonial financial system".